mossblaser/slidie-ttyd/README.md

-`slidie-ttyd`: Embed live terminals in your slidie presentation
+`slidie-ttyd`: Embed live terminals in your Slidie presentation
 ===============================================================

 `slidie-ttyd` is a utility which allows you to embed live terminals into your